Nutrition

 Dry skin, on the other hand, is a skin type determined primarily by genetics.
 People with dry skin naturally produce less oil (sebum), which is essential for locking in moisture and maintaining a healthy skin barrier.
 While genetics play a major role, factors like ageing, over-exfoliation, and cold, dry weather can further strip the skin of its natural oils, leading to flakiness, rough texture, and increased sensitivity.

-Since the root causes differ, so should the treatment approach.
-Dehydrated Skin benefits from replenishing water content both internally and externally.
-Drinking enough water, eating water-rich foods, and using skincare ingredients like hyaluronic acid, glycerin, aloe vera, and niacinamide can help restore hydration and support the skin’s barrier.
 Dry Skin, in contrast, requires restoring and sealing in lost oils.
 This means consuming healthy fats (like extra virgin olive oil, avocados, and oily fish) and applying nourishing, lipid-rich products.
 Ingredients like jojoba oil, rosehip oil, squalane, shea butter, and ceramides are effective at replenishing oils and preventing moisture loss.

 What Impacts Skin Hydration?